filamentphp/filament/docs/06-styling/01-css-hooks.md

 - `fi` is short for "Filament"
 - `fi-ac` is used to represent classes used in the Actions package
-- `fi-fo` is used to represent classes used in the Form Builder package
+- `fi-fo` is used to represent classes used in the Forms package
-- `fi-in` is used to represent classes used in the Infolist Builder package
+- `fi-in` is used to represent classes used in the Infolists package
 - `fi-no` is used to represent classes used in the Notifications package
+- `fi-sc` is used to represent classes used in the Schema package
-- `fi-ta` is used to represent classes used in the Table Builder package
+- `fi-ta` is used to represent classes used in the Tables package
 - `fi-wi` is used to represent classes used in the Widgets package
 - `btn` is short for "button"
 - `col` is short for "column"